exercism/csharp/exercises/practice/leap/.approaches/introduction.md

 ## Other approaches

+Besides the aforementioned, idiomatic approaches, you could also approach the exercise as follows:

+## DateTime.Add approach:

-- Add a day to February 28th for the year and see if the new day is the 29th.
+Add a day to February 28th for the year and see if the new day is the 29th.
 For more information, see the [`DateTime.Add` approach][approach-datetime-add].

+## Built-in method approach:

-- Use the built-in method for the year.
+Use the built-in method for the year.
 For more information, see the [`DateTime.IsLeapYear` approach][approach-datetime-isleapyear].

 ## Which approach to use?